-I would say that this is Brazilian humor at its best!!! 🙂 Yes, just as in America, Brazilian mothers-in-law don’t have the best of reputations… But fortunately there are always exceptions!
+I would say that this is Brazilian humor at its best!!! 🙂 Yes, just as in America, Brazilian mothers-in-law don't have the best of reputations...
+But of course there are always exceptions!

-Olho de sogra (mother-in-law’s eyes) are great to snack on (whether you are angry or happy), to serve at birthday parties and other events such as Halloween, and to give away as gifts. 😉 Yes, you can even give them to your mother-in-law if you wish!!!
+Olho de sogra (prune coconut candy) are great to snack on (whether you are angry or happy), to serve at birthday parties and other events such as Halloween, and to give away as gifts. 😉 Yes, you can even give them to your mother-in-law if you wish!!!

 Enjoy your rest of summer... serving and eating olho de sogra.
 You can also have a chuckle at her expense.